-3. Make it time bound
+3. Make it time-bound

-Make your goals time bound by setting deadlines and sub deadlines in case you break it down.
+Make your goals time-bound by setting deadlines and sub deadlines in case you break it down.
 Give yourself a realistic but aggressive time scales so that your goals challenge you.
 Goals are here to get things going as we all know that life is not a dress rehearsal.

 4. Get it out there

-By this I mean put the list of goals up very visible at home or at work, or i you prefer to put images of what you want to achieve up.
+By this I mean put the list of goals up very visible at home or at work, or if you prefer to put images of what you want to achieve up.
 When we see our goals, we are sending an important message to the brain that activates us, and we then take steps to do what must be done to attain those goals.
-Tell the world about your goals as well, this will make it very hard for you to pull out If you have ever run a race for charity for instance, you know what I mean.
+Tell the world about your goals as well, this will make it very hard for you to pull out If you have ever run a race for charity, for instance, you know what I mean.

 5. Take action immediately

 You have to have momentum going and you should ideally be taking an action every day to bring you one step closer to the achievement of your goal.
-An example could be if you want to own a brand new Rolls-Royce, take action by ordering a brochure or even book a test drive.
+An example could be if you want to own a brand new Rolls-Royce, take action by ordering a brochure, or even book a test drive.

-So that was the 5 steps, not exactly rocket science.
+So that was the five steps, not exactly rocket science.
 It sounds easy enough but the trick is to keep things up and move closer to achieving your goals every day.
 I have found that the more clarity I have on goals the more likely I am to achieve them.
 Working with goals has worked really well for me, especially when writing them down and seeing them every day.
 Your subconscious gets to work and sometimes it feels like you attain a goal on autopilot.

-So take time to sort out what you want and then place your order… Having said that, if you do not have that clarity already it’s best to put something down now and you see these goals developing over time.
+So take the time to sort out what you want and then place your order… Having said that, if you do not have that clarity already it’s best to put something down now and you see these goals developing over time.
 Remember that goals aren’t carved in stone and as they are yours, you can change them as often as you like.